-Convergence has worked in health sector communications for the past 13 years and is now well regarded as a leading health specialist public relations consultancy.
+Convergence has worked in health sector communications for more than 15 years and is well regarded as a leading health specialist public relations consultancy.
 We have provided advice to all facets of the health sector, working with numerous district health boards (DHBs), non-government organisations (NGOs), private hospitals and private sector health businesses.

 One of Convergence’s key points of difference is our hands-on experience working within the New Zealand public health sector.
 Our team has developed extensive expertise operating as senior advisors and developed an intimate knowledge of the complexities surrounding health sector governance and decision-making.

 For three years, Convergence partner Erin Jamieson worked with the West Coast DHB on a transformational change project.
 This has involved communications management of numerous contentious issues such as closure of the laundry and other services in small towns, redundancies and seismic concerns resulting in closure of public buildings.
 Concurrently we have supported the DHB with communications associated with complex, high profile medical issues referred to the Health Quality and Disability Commissioner which attracted national media coverage.

 Erin was part of the Canterbury DHB’s communications team which won the PRINZ (Public Relations Institute of NZ) inaugural Crystal Clear Literacy Award for the campaign Reducing the impact of Swine Flu in Canterbury.
 The campaign was also highly commended in the quasi-government category.
 Erin had previously managed the public communications strategy and implementation of the Meningococcal B vaccination programme in Canterbury, as well as the Vote Fluoride campaign – a joint project with the Otago and Southland District Health Boards.